-Think about one of your students, or refer to a case study in your workbook:
+Think about a student you know, or refer to a case study in your workbook:

 - 1. Identify where you see this student experiencing difficulties in the area of executive functioning. - 2.
 Name what executive functioning skills are proving challenging for this student? - 3.
 List some strategies that may be effective to support this student to be more successful with their learning.